Kingsrook/qqq-frontend-core/.github/CONTRIBUTING.md

 **All issues should be reported to the main QQQ repository:**
 👉 **[https://github.com/Kingsrook/qqq/issues](https://github.com/Kingsrook/qqq/issues)**

-When reporting library-specific issues, include:
+When reporting frontend-specific issues, include:
-- Node.js version
+- Browser and version
 - Operating system
-- QQQ version
 - Steps to reproduce
+- Screenshots if applicable
-- Code examples
+- Console errors
-- Error messages and stack traces
+- QQQ server version

 ## 💬 Getting Help